 Queries can be sent to: firstname.lastname@example.org

 Standards of Evidence

-Abstracts will be reviewed by an expert panel and selected for either oral or poster presentations based on scientific quality and relevance of the research to the themes above.
-Work in progress will be considered only for posters
+Abstracts will be reviewed by an expert panel comprising of academics with varied topical expertise.
+Abstracts will be selected based on relevance to event themes and, clarity, quality and merit of research and abstract.
+Work in progress will be considered only for posters.